 Oatmeal Dinner Rolls

-They were so committed to saving money, that they would schlep crockpots filled with chili’s and soups for our staff dinners AND if we were lucky these tender, fluffy, oatmeal rolls showed up.
-I hope I don’t have it wrong, but I’m pretty sure that Kelly was the one who brought these babies!
-And she’d usually warm them on top of the simmering crockpots wrapped up in a blanket of foil (brilliant!) and bring a big container filled with creamy, gooey honey butter to slather on those rolls.
+They were so committed to saving money, that they would schlep crockpots filled with chilis and soups for our staff dinners AND if we were lucky these tender, fluffy, oatmeal rolls showed up.
+I’m pretty sure that Kelly was the one who brought these babies!
+And she’d usually warm them on top of the simmering crockpots wrapped in a blanket of foil (brilliant!) and bring a big container filled with creamy, gooey honey butter to slather on said rolls.

 Let’s get on to these amazing rolls!

-They take a little bit of “work” more patience than work really and if you are willing to stick it out to the end you will have 18 soft, oat-filled, dreamy dinner rolls that everyone will rave about.
+They take a little bit of “work” more patience than work really and if you are willing to stick it out to the end you will have 18 soft, oat-y, chewy dinner rolls that everyone will rave about.

 Start by preparing your oats.
 I am not a huge fan of quick cooking oats, because regular oats don’t take too much longer and they taste so much better!
 But you can interchange quick cooking for regular.